 Jar Fill Rules

-Pro Tip: After every 4-5 pulse cycles, add a teaspoon of raw rice to the jar and pulse twice.
-The rice acts as an abrasive that clears turmeric paste from the blade edges.
+Pro Tip: After every 4–5 pulse cycles, add a teaspoon of raw rice and pulse twice.
+The rice clears turmeric paste from the blade edges.

 Blade Geometry for Spices: